Brief summary

 Further development

-In the first phase, running until 2022, a political platform is planned as a standard development, without any powers as yet, but with a broad mandate and the right to make proposals.
-The second phase will see a political platform which will set binding standards in areas such as data management.
+The DPSS will be established in phases.
+In the first phase, running from 2022, a political platform is planned as a standard development.
+A new legal framework is required in order to develop the DPSS further as a political platform with binding standards (second phase).
 In the third phase, an authority will be set up, with a broad mandate and associated powers.
 At the end of each phase, the Federal Council and the Plenary Assembly of the CCG will assess what has been achieved, and decide on the next phase.

 Documentation